-Applied kinesiology practitioners are mainly chiropractors but can also be osteopathic practitioners, dentists, psychologists, or any other physician.
+Applied kinesiology practitioners are mainly chiropractors, but can also be osteopathic practitioners, dentists, psychologists, or any other physician.
 According to the International College of Applied Kinesiology (ICAK), one must be trained in their respective field before studying applied kinesiology in a postgraduate setting.
-Because of this, applied kinesiology can treat anything under the scope of the physician’s respective field and is used to treat a wide range of ailments, from gastrointestinal issues to diabetes, migraines, vertigo, osteoporosis, sports injuries, stress, and so forth.
+Because of this, applied kinesiology can treat anything under the scope of the physician’s respective field and is used to treat a wide range of ailments, from gastrointestinal issues to diabetes, migraines, vertigo, osteoporosis, sports injuries, and stress.

 The inventor of Applied Kinesiology, Dr. George Goodheart, was the first official chiropractor to accompany a US Olympic Team in the 1980 Winter Olympics.
-Since then there have been multiple directors of sports medicine have been chiropractors.
+Since then, there have been multiple directors of sports medicine that are chiropractors.

-As an applied kinesiology doctor, Dr. Andrew Cohen, DC, CCSP has focused on sports and ultimately creating a course based on his work with applied kinesiology and his experience working in sports called ProActive Protocol which he teaches to chiropractors and students.
+As an applied kinesiology doctor, Dr. Andrew Cohen, DC, CCSP has focused on sports and creating a course based on his work with applied kinesiology and his experience working in sports called ProActive Protocol, which he teaches to chiropractors and students.
 We focus on picking apart all the muscles involved in a sports movement pattern and determining the imbalances.
-Most injuries aren’t hardware injuries (such as a tear or disc herniation) but rather a result of an imbalance where one muscle is inhibited (or turned off) and the opposite is overworked.
-Think of a see-saw.
-Too often in healthcare the focus is only on the tight muscle e.g. think of the upper trap (or shoulder muscle)…many people complain it’s too tight and it can regularly contribute to headaches.
+Most injuries aren’t hardware injuries (such as a tear or disc herniation), but rather a result of an imbalance where one muscle is inhibited (or turned off) and the opposite is overworked.
+Too often in healthcare the focus is only on the tight muscle instead of possible contributors of the problem.

 Here is the difference from conventional treatment to applied kinesiology: